List of Hack/Slash story arcs: Comic Book Carnage

 Vlad and Cassie must deal with a human murderer, Lloyd Sundermann with a parasitic twin, Jimmy at a comic book convention.
 Breaking the fourth wall of sorts, the murderer and his brother go after Steve Niles, Scottie Young, and Robert Kirkman, real-life comic book creators, and murder them for turning an "innocent" golden age hero into a brooding "modern" hero.

 The Final Revenge of Evil Ernie

 Cassie and Vlad battle Evil Ernie, who awakens in a new reality (the Hack/Slash world) with Ernie falling in love with Cassie.
 After Cassie is fatally wounded, Ernie sacrifices his life to revive her, and is reborn in a new reality elsewhere.

 Land of Lost Toys

 Cassie and Vlad battle an undead child, Ashley Guthrie, with the ability to kill people in their dreams.
-They find out his mother killed him (because he was a horrible child), but he was reborn in the dream plane (ala Freddy Krueger) and uses toys to murder his victims.
+They find out his mother killed him (because he was a horrible child), but he was reborn in the dream plane (à la Freddy Krueger) and uses toys to murder his victims.
 Cassie kills Ashley, but his spirit possesses the teddy bear his mother smothered him with.
 Vlad's origin has a four-page spread similar to Cassie's.